bektas-sari/mood_tune/README.md

-# Mood Tune 🎵
+# Mood Tune 🎵 (Flutter APP)

 **Mood Tune** is a Flutter application that recommends music based on your current mood.
 Select one of nine expressive emojis and receive personalized song suggestions.
 The app features a clean, modern UI with soft color transitions and intuitive navigation.

 ## ✨ Features